 After he was freed last November, Lloyd launched what is probably yet another one-man organization, "Universal Fascism," whose stated goal is to "promote open and violent revolt against the Americans, the JEWS, the Economic Elite of the world, and Monotheism!"
 No longer strictly a white supremacist, Lloyd informed the Intelligence Report in a recent E-mail exchange that he is now dedicated to fostering "inter-racial cooperation between Fascists" across the globe.
 "I have associates in Japan, Turkey, the UK and Ireland, all over Europe, Mexico, America, Canada, Panama, Columbia, Chile, Brazil and Argentina," he claimed.

-In his version of Johnny Cash's legendary "Folsom Prison Blues," Lloyd adds, "I shot that bitch in Squirrel Hill, just to watch her die."
+In his version of Johnny Cash's legendary "Folsom Prison Blues," Lloyd adds, "I shot that b---- in Squirrel Hill, just to watch her die."